Former Owner of North County Modeling Agency Accused of Negligence in Sexual Assault Case

 A professional photographer is spending 25 years behind bars in California for sexually assaulting clients, some of whom were minors.
-But a newly filed lawsuit puts blame on the modeling agency and its owner, who hired him for modeling shoots.
+But a newly filed lawsuit puts blame on a Carlsbad modeling agency and the owner who hired him for modeling shoots.

 Koester, 52, was charged with 24 felony counts involving four victims between 15 and 17 years old, including sexual penetration of an unconscious victim, felony sexual battery and possession and production of child pornography.